mikemadison13/Drupal-GovCon-2017/docroot/profiles/contrib/lightning/README.md

   * [Pinterest](https://www.drupal.org/project/lightning_media_pinterest)

 ### Layout
-Lightning includes the Panelizer module, which allows you to configure the layout of any content type using a drag-and-drop interface (Panels IPE).
-Lightning also includes a Landing Page content type for you to create landing pages with their own one-off layouts and content.

-Any content type that uses Panelizer will allow you to set up default layouts for each view mode of that content type, which you can choose from (or override on a one-off basis) for individual pieces of content.

-Eight layouts are provided out of the box by Panels.
-You can create your own layouts (see the Layout Discovery module bundled with Core) or install a contributed library of layouts like [Radix Layouts](https://www.drupal.org/project/radix_layouts).
+Lightning includes a Landing Page content type which allows editors to create and place discrete blocks of content in any order and layout they wish using an intuitive, accessible interface.
+Lightning also allows site builders to define default layouts for content types using the same interface - or define multiple layouts and allow editors to choose which one to use for each post.

 ### Workflow
 Lightning includes tools for building organization-specific content workflows.